All Episodes

 In his party, he too is a hero.

-He's a hero for different reasons.
+He's a hero for a different reason.

-Take the pressure off the original doctor and off the mother.
+If the first one botches it, we're going to bring one in here to finish the job, take the pressure off the original doctor and off the mother.

 Now, after what you've just heard, let's go back to Obama Tuesday in Ames, Iowa, talking about Mitt Romney.

-Because I do care.
+Right, I do care.

 Mitt Romney doesn't care.